How to Teach This That These Those

 Shopping Mill Drill

-For this activity, you need sets of pictures showing two items, for example two different pairs of jeans.
+For this activityAn activity is any part of a lesson which involves students … More, you need sets of pictures showing two items, for example two different pairs of jeans.
 You also need pieces of paper with the name of each item on.
 Give each student an item and a different set of pictures.